aws/aws-cdk-rfcs/text/0095-cognito-construct-library/working-backwards-readme.md

 User pools can also be configured to send emails through Amazon SES, however, that is not yet supported via the CDK.
 Use the cfn layer to configure this - https://docs.aws.amazon.com/cdk/latest/guide/cfn_layer.html.

-*Defaults*
+> These are the defaults that will be part of tsdoc, and not part of the README -
-* email.from - TODO: find the default that Cognito uses.
+> * email.from - TODO: find the default that Cognito uses.
-* email.replyTo - use the same address as from.
+> * email.replyTo - use the same address as from.

 Code sample: